All Episodes

 They cannot believe this guy wrote this.

-They are dumbfounded, they cannot they're they're beside themselves.
+They cannot, they're beside themselves.

-They are a gog.
+They are agog.

 They are aghast.

-Well, this of women and men too.
+Well, this is women and men too.

 Including anatomically.

-But I mean, no, they're there.
+But I mean, no, they're.

 Here's one.

-An economic school famous for its mathematical rigor would be taken inside such amateurish scholarship.
+I am furthermore amazed that Stephen Landsberg, who got his Ph.D. from the University of Chicago, an economic school famous for its mathematical rigor, would be taken inside such amateurish scholarship.

-Some of them responding like the guy's a conservative on a conservative blog and they're writing at the Daily Cause or Democratic Underground or what have you.
+Some of them are responding like the guy's a conservative on a conservative blog and they're writing at the Daily Cause or Democratic Underground or what have you.

 I was one who was raised that way.